jackdoe/bzzz/README.md

 All those examples with `hosts` keys are actually a `mutli-search` requests, and the only difference between a regular search request and a multi-search request is the fact that it is sent using the `HTTP PUT` method, and has a `hosts` key

-* you specify the identifier of a process by using the `--identifier` startup parameter, there is _no_ disk stored state for it, so you can switch processess that were serving identifier `a` to start serving `b` (of course you have to be careful if the shard served from A is also the same as B, or just change the --directory of the processto read from shard A's data)
+* you specify the identifier of a process by using the `--identifier` startup parameter, there is _no_ disk stored state for it, so you can switch processes that were serving identifier `a` to start serving `b` (of course you have to be careful if the shard served from A is also the same as B, or just change the --directory of the process to read from shard A's data)

 ## state / schema / mappings